deepjavalibrary/djl/docs/development/development_guideline.md

 ```
 If you do fail the format check, the easiest way to resolve it is to run the gradle `formatJava` target to reformat your code.
 It may be helpful to just run the formatter before you build the project rather than waiting for the formatting verification to fail.

+## Commit message conventions

+We don't have rule to enforce git commit message format.
+However, we encourage developers and reviewers to follow
+the good practice:
+- Limit the subject line to 72 characters
+- Separate subject from body with a blank line
+- Adding a prefix if possible, for example `[api]` or `docs:`
+- Do not end the subject line with a period
+- Wrap the body line if possible
+- Make subject line more specific, avoid using some like: **Updated document**

 ## Documentation Conventions

 DJL should have good and clear documentation for the sake of users learning about it and about deep learning.